 It’s very difficult to wrap our heads around the concept of a fifth dimension, the visualization shown (not scientific) helps.

 I liked the approachable and fairly accurate explanations of scientific concepts like Black-Hole, Worm-Hole given in the movie.
-The film goes a bit slow for the first 60 minutes, which is needed to build an emotional connect to the main character, it then starts to pick speed, with the last 30 minutes bringing us to the edge of our seats.
-This movie is a must watch this season!
+The film goes a bit slow for the first 60 minutes, which is needed to build an emotional connection to the main character, it then starts to pick speed, with the last 30 minutes bringing us to the edge of our seats.
+This movie is a must-watch!

 As an Indian I was happy to see the scene where Cooper catches a low-flying Drone made by Indian Air Force, flying for over 10 years.